 Amazon.com.au went live on Dec.
 4, 2017, boasting more than 2,000 third-party sellers within 24 hours, according to business intelligence firm Marketplace Pulse.
-A month later that number had grown to over 5,000, with an average of 55 new sellers joining every day.
+A month later, Amazon Australia had grown to over 5,000, with an average of 55 new sellers joining every day.

 But as the marketplace approaches the one year mark, its trajectory has slowed considerably, with just 2,112 new sellers setting up shop in May.

 Today, nearly 14,000 sellers have products listed for sale, but it seems that Australian consumers are losing interest in the online store.

 While the site attracted 14.3 million visitors in December 2017, based on SimilarWeb data, monthly traffic dropped to 10 million in April 2018.
 By comparison, eBay Australia, the market leader down under, had 75.7 million visitors that month.

 In addition, despite the average seller having eight products listed for sale, only 4,359 of them have received at least one feedback review since the site’s launch, with only 2,497 receiving one in a month, which gives a rough indication of the number of active sellers.

 In a bid to attract more merchants and buyers alike, the marketplace introduced Fulfillment by Amazon (FBA) in late February.